Catacomb (video game): The Catacomb

 The Catacomb, also known as Catacomb II, is a 2-D top-down third-person shooter for DOS.
 It was published by Softdisk as a sequel to the game Catacomb.
 The game contains 30 levels.
 The graphics and gameplay are identical to its predecessor.

 According to the autobiography of John Romero, "Catacomb 2" was developed by id Software and sold to Softdisk in 1991.
 Softdisk later renamed the game to The Catacomb and published it as part of their Lost game collection of ID Software.
 In March 2013, The Catacomb was published on GOG.com as part of the Catacombs Pack.
 The source code of the game was released under the GNU General Public License in June 2014.

 Catacomb 3-D

 Catacomb 3-D is a first-person shooter for DOS, developed by Id Software and published by Softdisk in November 1991.
 The game renders the levels with a 3D perspective and introduced the concept of showing the player's hand in the three-dimensional viewpoint.
 This makes Catacomb 3-D an early example of the first-person shooter genre.

 Catacomb Abyss

 Catacomb Abyss is a first-person shooter for DOS, developed by Softdisk as a sequel to Catacomb 3-D and released in November 1992.
-Softdisk published a shareware version of Catacomb Abyss, which could be freely distributed and played to encourage gamers to purchase its two sequels, Catacomb Armageddon and Catacacomb Apocalypse.
+Softdisk published a shareware version of Catacomb Abyss, which could be freely distributed and played to encourage gamers to purchase its two sequels, Catacomb Armageddon and Catacomb Apocalypse.